-Mr. Appelbaum is a 1990 graduate of Yale.
-He served on the NYTHA Board of Directors from 2014 to 2017 and was named NYTHA President in 2017.
-He joined the NYRA Board of Directors in 2018.
+Prior to her election as NYTHA President in December of 2023, Bond served on the NYTHA Board of Directors from 2014 to 2023.
+She joined the NYRA Board of Directors in 2023.

-The pinnacle of Mr. Dubb’s public service, on behalf of The Belmont Childcare Association, for which he is currently chairman and a past president, is the creation of Anna House.
-In 2002, Mr. Dubb spearheaded, built and donated construction of a 7,500-square-foot day-care center for the children of Belmont Park’s backstretch workers.
+The pinnacle of Mr. Dubb’s public service is on behalf of The Belmont Childcare Association for which he serves as chairman and past president.
+In 2002, Mr. Dubb spearheaded, built and donated materials for construction of Anna House, a 7,500-square-foot daycare center for the children of Belmont Park’s backstretch workers, which opened that year.
+In the 20 years since, 1,200 children from infancy through 7th grade have attended pre-school and after-school programs.

-This innovative project, which provides daily education and care for more than 70 children each day, 365 days a year, was the first of its kind in the U.S. and set a standard for other racetracks to emulate.
-In 2011, due to the overwhelming need for this program, and to accommodate additional children, Mr. Dubb built a 1,500-square-foot extension.
+This innovative initiative, providing daily education and care for 75 children each year, 365 days a year, was the first of its kind in the nation and set a standard for other racetracks to emulate.
+In 2011, given the overwhelming need for this program, and to accommodate additional children, Mr. Dubb built a 1,500-square-foot extension.
+In 2020, at Saratoga Race Course, he donated and built a 4300-square-foot facility, Faith’s House, which is named after his mother and opened in 2021.

-Mr. Dubb is a Director for life and former two-time President of the Long Island Builders Institute, which in 2016 honored him with entry to its Hall of Fame for contributions to the industry and community; and a former board member of the Long Island Housing Partnership.
+Mr. Dubb is a lifelong director and former two-time president of the Long Island Builders Institute; and a former board member of the Long Island Housing Partnership.

 C. Steven Duncker is a retired Partner of Goldman Sachs & Company, where he successfully led the company’s Global Credit Derivative Department.